RX-M/kubecon-eu-2019/step01/README.md

 }

 ubuntu@ip-172-31-45-121:~/kubecon-eu-2019$ go run server.go

 ```

 Great the server is up and running!
+Now let's test it with a Go client (when you are done you can stop the server with
+^C).

 ### 6. Create a test client